aligurbuz/laravel-fabricator/README.md

 # Laravel-Fabricator
-A package prepared for laravel to manage your classes from a factory.
+A package prepared for laravel to manage your classes from a fabricator.